Want to Get into Green Tea? Start Here.

 For black, oolong, and herbal tea, you can use boiling water and have the tea taste just fine.
 BUT, with green tea it’s not as easy.

-There is a large range when it comes to green tea and each kind needs to be brewed in different water temperature.
+There is a large range when it comes to green tea and each kind needs to be brewed in a different water temperature.
 This is why an electric kettle with a temperature setting is crucial to brewing green tea properly.

 Make sure to look at your green tea package to verify the correct water temperature to brew your tea.